Note

 property for a link to view your logged evaluation results in your Azure AI project.

 and row-level data and metrics.
-An example of an output:
+See the following example of an output:

 {'metrics': {'answer_length.value': 49.333333333333336,